 Who is an Oral and Maxillofacial Surgeon?

-Oral and Maxillofacial Surgeons aid in the treatment of face to throat-related treatment.
+Oral and maxillofacial surgeons aid in the treatment of face to throat-related treatment.
 They perform various surgeries like tooth extraction, dental bone grafts, dental implants, periodontal surgery, corrective jaw surgery, sleep apnea surgery, and cleft lip and palate repair.

 How to Become an Oral and Maxillofacial Surgeon?